NethermindEth/rust-template/README.md

 ## TODO(template) - rust template usage (remove this section after setup)

 This is a rust template from ZKE team :rocket: (a focus on cryptographic libs in sync Rust).

-To use it - find `TODO(template)` over the repository and set appropriate values.
+:bike: To use it - find `TODO(template)` over the repository and set appropriate values.

 - [ ] Settings -> Collaborators and teams - add your team group as admins for the repo (e.g. [zk-engineering](https://github.com/orgs/NethermindEth/teams/zk-engineering))
 - [ ] Settings -> General -> Pull Requests - allow only `Allow squash merging`, also tick `Automatically delete head branches`